thedavecarroll/powershell.anovelidea.org/_posts/2019-03-03-using-psgsuite-module.md

 ### Create Groups

-We verify the whether the* Use the command `Get-GSGroup` to check if the group exists.
+Using the command `Get-GSGroup`, we check if the group exists.
 If the group does not already exist, use `New-GSGroup` to create the group from the spreadsheet.

 ```powershell
 foreach ($Group in $GroupData) {